Suman-1/Fast_forward/README.txt

 ======>>>>> #git reset --hard

-This is the magic that you can do with the git
+This is the magic that you can do with the git but this only works before commit

+	###### UNDOING AND REDOING CHANGES TO THE REPOSITORY #####

+When you do above commands only the working directory changes that the log remains the same For that you have do to simply is

+ 	#git reset --soft HEAD~1 (Move 1 step back)
+		It takes the last commit from the repository

+	#git  reset --hard HEAD~1
+		it will delete the last commit and discard all the changes